Becoming Naomi León

-Becoming Naomi León is a 2005 fiction, adventure, and young author's 246 page coming of age novel by Pam Muñoz Ryan about a quiet Latina girl, whose life with her great-grandmother and younger brother is peaceful, until her mother reappears after abandoning her and her brother years earlier.
+Becoming Naomi León is a 2004 coming of age novel by Pam Muñoz Ryan about a quiet Latina girl, whose life with her great-grandmother and younger brother is peaceful, until her mother reappears after abandoning her and her brother years earlier.

 Plot summary

-Naomi Soledad León Outlaw is a Hispanic girl who lives a relatively peaceful life with her great-grandmother, Mary Outlaw, and deformed younger brother, Owen, in the fictional town of Lemon Tree, California.
+Naomi Soledad León Outlaw is a Hispanic girl who lives a relatively peaceful life with her great-grandmother, Mary Outlaw, and younger brother, Owen, in the fictional town of Lemon Tree, California.
 One day, Naomi and Owen's mother, Skyla, suddenly reappears after seven years of being gone.
 Although initially happy to have her mother back in her life, Naomi questions the reason for Skyla's return, whilst Skyla showers Naomi with gifts, but neglects and expresses disgust towards Owen.

-Mary later tells Naomi and Owen the truth, but they don't really know the truth, until the day of the Parent-Teacher Conferences which Skyla promised to attend, but didn't.
-That day, Naomi learns that Skyla is actually an alcoholic and that her father wanted custody of her and Owen but Skyla wouldn't allow it.
-As things become more severe, Naomi gradually begins to grow fearful of Skyla, but is ultimately hesitant to warn Mary of her increasingly erratic behavior.
+Mary later tells Naomi and Owen the truth on the day of the Parent-Teacher Conferences that Skyla promised to attend, but didn't: Skyla is an alcoholic who has been in and out of rehabilitation centers.
+Naomi and Owen's father had wanted custody of them but Skyla, refusing to allow it, abandoned the children with Mary to prevent this from happening.
+Eventually, Skyla becomes abusive and controlling towards her children, gradually frightening Naomi, but due to her difficulty in speaking up for herself, she is hesitant to tell Mary.

-However, after a seemingly regular doctor's appointment for Owen, Skyla suddenly becomes infuriated and threatens Naomi, Owen, and Mary's well-being while revealing her plans of taking Naomi with her and her boyfriend, Clive, to Las Vegas so she would take care of Clive's daughter while leaving Owen behind.
+However, after a seemingly regular doctor's appointment for Owen, Skyla finally snaps, revealing that the reason she reentered Naomi and Owen's lives was so she could take Naomi with her and her boyfriend, Clive, to Las Vegas so that she would take care of Clive's daughter as a free babysitter while leaving Owen behind.
 However, refusing to let that happen, Mary takes the kids on a whirlwind journey accompanied by their neighbors Fabiola and Bernardo Morales to the city of Oaxaca, Mexico.
-There they go on a quest in which Naomi is determined to find her father, Santiago.
-The group participate in Mexico's Los Posadas and Night of the Radishes, where Santiago arrives and reunites with his children, but he is unable to come back with Naomi and Owen to Lemon Tree.
+Once there, they go on a quest in which Naomi is determined to find her father, Santiago.
+The group participates in Mexico's Los Posadas and Night of the Radishes, where Santiago arrives and reunites with his children, but he is unable to come back with Naomi and Owen to Lemon Tree.

 However, with Santiago's support and Naomi's testimony against Skyla, Mary successfully manages to gain full guardianship of Naomi and Owen and the trio return to their peaceful life in Lemon Tree.